samuelburbulla/dune-mmesh/paper.md

 __2. Adapt__

-After marking cells the `adapt` routine performs the actual adaptation process.
+After marking cells an adapt routine performs the actual adaptation process.
 The adaptation is performed by insertion and removal of points.

 ![Left: Inserting and removing points.
 Right: Connected components.\label{fig:adaptconn}](img/adaptconn.png){ width=80% }